classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/user-groups.md

 # User Groups

-This is the most awaited feature of AddChat.
-AddChat automatically detect your website user groups.
-And then as a website Admin, you can visit AddChat admin panel and set permissions for the groups.
+AddChat's one of the most awaited features.
+AddChat automatically detects the website's **User-Groups**.
+Admin can set permissions for the groups from AddChat Admin-panel.
 Like, which group can chat with which.

->{success} AddChat support multiple user groups e.g a user can belongs to multiple groups.
+>{success} AddChat supports multiple user groups e.g a user can belong to multiple groups.

 - [Setup User Groups](#Setup-User-Groups)